X16Community/faq/faq.md

   * ROM
     * 512K of Flash ROM
       * As 32 banks of 16K
-      * Expandable to 4MB of ROM or RAM via a cartridge or expansion card.
+      * Expandable up to an additional 3.5MB of ROM or RAM via a cartridge or expansion card.
+      * If installed, ROM-Bank-RAM (or "BONK RAM") is *in addition to* the 2MB of High RAM.
   * Standard Commodore Kernal
   * CMDR-BASIC
     * Microsoft BASIC 2.0 (Complete, identical to Commodore 64 and VIC-20)